 Take heart, there are simple ways to add more fibre to your diet.
 In Singapore, the recommended fibre intake is 20g for women and 26g for men.
 This equates to two servings of fruit and two servings of vegetables per day.
-Don’t forget that wholegrains can also help to meet your daily dietary fibre needs, so aim for two to three servings per day.
+Don’t forget that wholegrains can also help to meet your daily dietary fibre needs, so include wholegrains in your diet everyday.

 One Serving of Fruit:

 One Serving of Wholegrains

 For fussy foodies like Madam Tan’s son, replacing refined foods with wholegrain, unprocessed options and adding a few more portions of fruit and vegetables may be a start.
 Here are some ideas:

 So what are you waiting for?
 Get fit, fab and regular with more fibre in your diet today!

 Tuesday, December 21, 2021

 Benefits of Fruits: Fun Fruity Facts for Health

 Eating Light At A Hawker Centre Is Possible

 Getting Your Caffeine Hit